 Trial Usage

-Ensure circuit protective devices such as overcurrent trips, relays and fuses are installed to the required values and settings in accordance with the short circuit and coordination studies detailed in [subsection 1.24] below.
+Ensure circuit protective devices such as overcurrent trips, relays and fuses are installed to the required values and settings in accordance with the short circuit and coordination studies detailed in subsection 1.24 below.
 Provide documentation of the values and settings to Consultant.

 Allow for 3 to 7 day trial usage for break in period.